aspirant2018/niqatech-backend/README.md

 - Long-term: Enhance the app with additional features, improve accuracy, and make it widely available for educators.
 - Niqatech

+## How to install
+- Clone the the reposetory
+- Create a virtual envirement venv
+- Activate the virtual envirement if you are using Linux source venv/bin/activate
+- in Terminal run pip install -r requirements.txt

+## Run the Backend Application
+- python3 app/main.py

 ## 📝 To-do
 - [ ] Create a simple backend app
 - [ ] Create a simple Frontend app